-The Company's capital resources available to it have been depleted, so it has reduced operating expenditures to a minimum.
+The Company's capital resources available to it have been depleted, so has reduced operating expenditures to a minimum.

-There were no changes in the Company's approach to capital management during the period ended May 31, 2017.
+There were no changes in the Company's approach to capital management during the period ended February 28, 2018.
 The Company is not subject to externally imposed capital requirements.